WMU Homer Stryker MD School of Medicine

 LICENSES, REGISTRATIONS, CERTIFICATIONS:

-• Currently certified or near certification as a peer recovery coach or peer support specialist in Michigan.
+• Certification as a peer recovery coach or peer support specialist required or obtained within 6 months of hire.

 OTHER SKILLS AND ABILITIES: